French President Holds Security Meeting On Yellow Vest Protests

 The protesters have no apparent leaders, making it difficult for the French government to negotiate or meet with them.

 "It's clear that the government doesn't really know how to respond," Beardsley reports.
 "This sort of movement has never happened before.
-Usually you have unions you can deal with or leaders you can deal with, and this is just a multi-headed hydra."
+Usually you have unions you can deal with or leaders you can deal with."
+The current protests, Beardsley says, is a fluid and ever-changing movement with no clear leaders.

 #1erDecembre pic.twitter.com/Ff1yw9APj1— Lucas Burel (@L_heguiaphal) December 1, 2018